maccamojo/jokeapp/README.md

-# jokeapp
+# Spring Boot Jokes App
- Joke App using Spring Boot pushed to GitHub
+This Spring Boot web application displays a random Chuck Norris Joke on the index.